 Here are some links below of articles you may find encouraging to read.
-If you’d like, feel free to send us an email at email@example.com or give us a call at 520-292-9750 to ask us some questions and/or to set up an appointment.
+If you’d like, feel free to send us an email at firstname.lastname@example.org or call us at 520-292-9750 to ask us some questions and/or to set up an appointment.
 Remember, we are here for you.

 Feel free to learn more how Barbara Grinnell, Anne Marie Sheffer, Kerry Kelly, Sandy Green, Jerimya Fox, Thea Thompson, Jessica Miceli, Allison Hanzel, Kim Arnold, Debra Marshall, or Joel Ackley may be of help for you.